pk-218/pk-218/README.md

     👨🏻‍💻 Final Year Student of Information Technology at Veermata Jijabai Technological Institute
 </ul>
 <ul>
-    ☁️ Currently building <a href="https://github.com/DSC-VJTI/a-z-cloud"> A-Z Cloud</a>
+    ⚙️ Currently messing with Rust for building <a href="https://github.com/pk-218/aegis-node">AEGIS</a>
 </ul>
 <ul>
-    🛠︎ Currently revamping the <a href="https://github.com/pk-218/NoteKeeper"> NoteKeeper</a> backend using NestJS
+    🛠︎ Building <a href="https://github.com/pk-218/envoy">Envoy</a> with Compose Desktop
 </ul>
 <ul>
     📫 Reach me at <b><a href="mailto:pankajkk218@gmail.com">pankajkk218@gmail.com</a></b>